-- 1. Select Library > Library Browser (a) (or press Ctrl + L) to open the Library Browser. - 2.
-Right-click on the User Catalog 'folder and select New> Material from the contextual menu.
+- 1. Select Library > Library Browser (or press Ctrl + L) to open the Library Browser. - 2.
+Right-click on the User Catalog 'folder and select New> Material from the contextual menu to open the Define Material dialog.

-- 3. Select an image file and click the Open button to return to the Define Material dialog. - 4.
-Give the new material a short, descriptive Name. - 5.
-On the Texture tab, click the Browse button to display the Select Texture File dialog, where you can select the material saved on your machine.
+3. Give the new material a short, descriptive Name.

+4. On the Texture tab, click the Browse button to display the Select Texture File dialog, where you can select an image file saved on your machine.